fortify-presales/IWA/README.md

 ### Jenkins

-If you are using [Jenkins](https://jenkins.io/), a comprehensive `Jenkinsfile` is provided to automate all of the typical steps of a DevSecOps Continuous Delivery (CD) process.
+If you are using [Jenkins](https://jenkins.io/), a comprehensive `Jenkinsfile` is provided to automate all of the typical steps of a typical DevSecOps Continuous Delivery (CD) process.
 The example makes use of Fortify ScanCentral SAST/DAST and Sonatype Nexus IQ for Software Composition Analysis.

 To make use of the `Jenkinsfile` create a new Jenkins *Pipeline* Job and in the *Pipeline*